-After my first EVER three movements of a sun salutation; inhaling with hands raising upwards to meet above my head, extending from the middle of my back, then lowering my arms, in swan dive fashion folding over as I exhaled, lifting half way up from my middle as I inhaled, exhaling folding over my mommy belly again, inhaling fully as I raised up, arms floating overhead and eventually landing over my larger than life breasts in prayer.
+After my first EVER three movements of a sun salutation; inhaling with hands raising upwards to meet above my head, extending from the middle of my back (known to me as my wing center), then lowering my arms, in swan dive fashion folding over as I exhaled, lifting half way up from my middle as I inhaled, exhaling folding over my mommy belly again, inhaling fully as I raised up, arms floating overhead and eventually landing over my larger than life breasts in prayer.
 I knew in that moment I had found something that was to shift me and mold me, rearrange me somehow.
 This yoga was something I wanted to share and teach to others, especially to mothers.

 Mom, Mum, Ma, Mama, Mommy, Mummy, Ma, or as my middle son likes to refer to me “the giver of life”… The yoga mantra of mommy-hood.

 How motherhood relates to life, is that like life you are never done, never really off duty, never really far from the essence of being a mother, until the day of course when you are done.
 Motherhood sneaks into your dreams, your vacations away from your kids, your date nights with your husband.
 An essential survival skill to motherhood is to know how to put the kids and their issues out of your mind, but they never leave your heart.
 Even when I die I will still have folks on this planet that knew me as their mother and possibly, as their grandmother.
 The family is a web and the mother is the silk.
 She connects all the dots, she weaves the kids, cousins, relatives, friends, community, kids, appointments, life, marriage, together.